Public transport Fast and free, the best way to explore the country

 Luxembourg offers an interconnected network of buses, trains and trams that allows you to access any destination smoothly.
 Indeed, even though the urban centres, such as Luxembourg City and the agglomerations in the north and south of the country are very well linked, the rural regions also benefit from a guaranteed service, during the week as well as on weekends.
 Transport connections can easily be looked up via the Mobiliteit.lu app (App Store or Google Play Store) or via the Mobilitéitszentral's website (Mobility Centre).

-Luxembourg also benefits from the good cross-border connections, with a direct access to the German, French and Belgian networks.
+Luxembourg also benefits from good cross-border connections, with direct access to the German, French and Belgian networks.
 Thus, the German high-speed train ICE, as well as the French TGV meet up in Luxembourg City and allow transit in all comfort.
 To synchronise your cross-border travels, go to Mobiregio, the Greater Region's platform.

 Luxembourg is very well integrated into the international rail network.
 Departures to Trier, Metz and Brussels every hour and to Liège every two hours.
 A weekend in Paris?
 The City of Lights is only two hours away on the high-speed train (TGV, in French)!
+Check out the timetable on the website of the Luxembourg Railway Company for more information.